irookanji/warehouse_ui/README.md

 ## About the application:

-A fully responsive frontend for a warehouse solution’s API was implemented, where when you open applications, they are displayed:
+A fully responsive frontend for a warehouse solution’s API was implemented, where when user open application, there are displayed:

 - the available products (name and quantity)
 - the available articles for each product (name and quantity)